Local

 MEDIC took four others who had minor injuries to the hospital.

-Troopers said at this time the collision is still under investigation, but speed or alcohol are not believed to be contributing factors.
+Troopers said the collision is still under investigation, but speed or alcohol are not believed to be contributing factors.

 VIDEO: Road in south Charlotte closed due to crash involving a utility pole